hackseq/hackseq_2017/organization/meeting_minutes/2017-09-12_committee_minutes.md

 - By then we will also have a better idea on the number of virtual participants, and how to split them (based on feedback from the team leads).

 ## Contacting Food Stores
-- Jasleen will look into what is required for contacting store managers (do we just ask them for free food?). @jakelever, any thoughts appreciated.
+- Jasleen will look into what is required for contacting store managers (do we just ask them for free food?).
+Jake, any thoughts appreciated. **TO DO**
 - Subsequently Jasleen will follow-up with Save On Foods at Cambie&Broadway, Dan with Safeway at City Square, Lauren with No Frills at UBC.

 ## Socials for HackSeq